pratik2894/open-source-campaign/.github/ISSUE_TEMPLATE/campaign-request.md

  - stackies can develop the problem solving skills *

 ## Quest 1 Deliverables
-*1.Quiz completion through the platform
+*-Quiz completion through the platform
--Make sure you have clicked "Join quest"
+- Make sure you have clicked "Join quest"
--Complete the quiz
+- Complete the quiz
--Submit the quiz
+- Submit the quiz
--Scroll to the top of the page and click "Submit quest*
+- Scroll to the top of the page and click "Submit quest*

 ## Quest 2 Summary
 *Write a 1-3 sentence description of the first quest.
 Your description should cover the following: